gogre/irgo/README.md

 foreach cluster do
 ...pretendboard := board
 ...Put pretend stones on colour-controlled points in pretendboard
 ...Call Influencie with pretendboard to get cluster shadows
+...foreach point do board.point.influence:= pretendboard.point.influence
 ...Circumscribe group on board from pretendboard cluster+shadows
 ...*a group is a set of clusters whose shadows are contiguous*